 We determined the following companies to be the best companies for home and auto insurance bundles.
 To find the best companies for bundling, we analyzed the largest companies by market share, found which ones offered bundling, and narrowed down providers by how large their bundling discounts typically are.

-Allstate, the fifth-largest property/casualty insurer in the U.S. based on market share according to the Insurance Information Institute (Triple-I), advertises the largest bundling discount of any company on our list, with policyholders able to save up to 25%.
+Allstate, the fifth-largest property/casualty insurer in the U.S. based on market share according to the Insurance Information Institute (Triple-I), advertises the largest bundling discount of any company on our list, with policyholders able to save up to 25 percent.
 Allstate offers home and auto insurance in all 50 states and Washington, D.C., so it’s a popular option for many individuals seeking companies with nationwide availability.
 The company also has a network of more than 12,000 exclusive local agents that can help answer your policy questions and assist you in setting up home and auto bundling.
 Allstate’s average premiums are on the high side, but with bundling and other possible discounts available, you may find your rates dropping below the average.

 Learn more: Allstate Insurance review

-Nationwide, the 10th largest property/casualty insurer, offers a bundling discount of up to 20%, which is high compared to its competitors.
+Nationwide, the 10th largest property/casualty insurer, offers a bundling discount of up to 20 percent, which is high compared to its competitors.
 Nationwide has more than 11,000 independent agents who can help you choose the right coverage options with the best savings possible.
 The company writes policies in nearly every state.
 However, if you live in Florida, Louisiana, Massachusetts, New Jersey or New Mexico, you may not have access to either Nationwide home or auto insurance.
 Before making your purchase decision, keep in mind that Nationwide scored below the industry average in J.D.
-Power’s 2021 U.S. Home Insurance Study for customer satisfaction, showing that some policyholders may not have been satisfied with their experience.
+Power’s 2022 U.S. Home Insurance Study for customer satisfaction, showing that some policyholders may not have been satisfied with their experience.
 However, Nationwide has an A+ (Superior) financial strength rating from AM Best.

 Learn more: Nationwide Insurance review